MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 The payload sample contains an example of the fields that may be sent in the request API for the assessment.
 These fields can be used as variables within your rule.

 The payload sample is defined by assessment, in Payload Settings.
-If you edit the sample for an individual rule, select **Revert** go back to the sample defined for the assessment in **Payload Settings**.
+If you edit the sample for an individual rule, select **Revert** go back to the sample defined for the assessment in **Payload settings**.

 #### Score sample

 The score sample contains scores that are generated from Fraud Protection's AI models.
 You can reference score variables in rules after you run the associated AI model and generate the score.
 For example, you can use *@botScore* after the bot evaluation has run, and you can use *@riskScore* after the risk evaluation has run.
-For more information, see the [Clauses](rules.md#clauses) section later in this topic.
+For more information, see [clauses](rules.md#clauses) later in this topic.

 #### Edit the sample